Who We Serve

 The Helms Academy

-Goodwill, in a learning partnership with Camden County College and Burlington County College, is now offering free courses to help individuals attain their high school diploma while simultaneously earning college credits.
-Instruction is held at Goodwill’s Training Center located at 222 White Horse Pike in Stratford, NJ.
-Participants will receive:
+Goodwill, in a learning partnership with Camden County College, The Community College of Philadelphia, Ocean County College, Rutgers University and Drexel University, is now offering free courses to help individuals attain their high school diploma while simultaneously earning college credits.
+Instruction is held at Goodwill’s Training Centers located:

 - Life skills training